 I moved to VHF in the 70’s and became interested in Tropo scatter and ducting on 2 and 70cms, this coincided with a spell working in an RF design and engineering role and laid the foundations for later professional work.
 I was an apprentice with the UK Ministry of Defence (MoD) from 1970 -74 and then spent a further 10 years working as an RF design engineer for the MoD

 Moves to a new job working on the design and engineering of very large VHF and UHF radio systems for the Metropolitan Police Service meant a declining interest in the hobby and I sold off almost everything in 1982.

 I have spent a lot of my working life in the communications business and published a number of professional papers on improvements to radio systems for use in the UK Police Service.
-I was amongst the first to bring detailed traffic flow modelling and propagation prediction to the design of radio systems for Police communications in London.
+I was amongst the first to bring detailed traffic flow modelling and propagation prediction to the design of radio systems for Police communications.
 One of the high points of my career was working on the Met Police technology requirements for the London 2012 Games from 2006 right through to the event, getting to the Paralympic opening ceremony was the icing on the cake

 ALL CHANGE IN HAM RADIO COMMUNICATIONS TECHNOLOGY

 I have been a ham through a period of tremendous change in both communications technology and ham radio - I started out in the age of military surplus equipment and valve technology through to the Internet, Software Defined Radios and Smartphones (aren't they UHF digital transceivers?).